dtch1997/virufy-tm-cough-app/README.md

 ## Start Detecting
-* Turn on the microphone switch and allowing the browser to access your microphone
+* Turn on the microphone switch and allow the browser to access your microphone

 ## Library
 * [jquery](https://code.jquery.com/jquery-3.3.1.min.js) - JQuery